An1onegit/Projet_transverse/README.md

 ## 🚀 Features
 - 🌀 Realistic 2D physics for immersive gameplay
 - 🎨 Custom-designed graphics and animations
-- 🎵 Optional sound effects and music
+- 🎵 Sound effects and music

 ## 🛠️ Technologies Used
 - **Python** 🐍